Finite-Size Spectral Signatures of Order by Quantum Disorder: A Perspective from Anderson's Tower of States

-\emph{Acknowledgments}---We thank Alex Hickey, Andreas L\"auchli, Natalia Perkins, and Ioannis Rousochatzakis for discussions.
-The work at U. of Waterloo and U. of Windsor was funded by the NSERC of Canada~(M.J.P.G, J.G.R) and the Canada Research Chair Program~(M.J.P.G, Tier I).
-S. K. acknowledges financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy through the Hallwachs-R\"ontgen Postdoc Program of the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat (EXC 2147, project-id 390858490) and thanks Ulrike Nitzsche for technical assistance.
+\emph{Acknowledgments}---We thank F. F. Assaad, A. Hickey, A. L\"auchli, N. Perkins, I. Rousochatzakis, and J. van den Brink for discussions.
+The work at the University of Waterloo and at the University of Windsor was funded by the NSERC of Canada~(M.J.P.G, J.G.R) and the Canada Research Chair Program~(M.J.P.G, Tier I).
+S. K. acknowledges financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy through the Hallwachs-R\"ontgen Postdoc Program of the W\"urzburg-Dresden Cluster of Excellence ctd.qmat---Complexity, Topology and Dynamics in Quantum Matter (EXC 2147, Project-ID 390858490) and thanks Ulrike Nitzsche for technical assistance.
 G.C.H. acknowledges funding from the NSERC of Canada through the USRA and CGS-M programs.
 This research was supported in part by grant NSF PHY-1748958 to the Kavli Institute for Theoretical Physics (KITP).

 \onecolumngrid